tijgersoftware/metalend-frontend/README.md

 The contract gets created in the ethers format using the address, abi and signer to sign the transaction.

-The code waits for 1 confirmation on chain to be sure the transaction was succesfull.
+The code waits for 1 confirmation on chain to be sure the transaction was successfully.

 ## Available Scripts